adriennelim/hrext07-my-cruddy-app/README.md

 ### Stretch goals!
 - [ ] Play against the computer
 - [ ] Play with another user on a different computer
+- [ ] Scoreboard: User can delete entries only if correct password is supplied
+- [ ] Make page more responsive to different screen sizes
+- [ ] First player gets to pick symbol (X or O)
+- [ ] Tic 'Tax' Toe !!